 - Minimal Credit Score Impact: Requesting and receiving a credit line increase is far less detrimental to your credit standing than applying for and opening a new credit card.
 Yes, a credit line increase will impact your credit – altering utilization ratios, potentially requiring a credit pull and reducing your disposable income – but the damage won’t be too severe.

-- More Debt Potential: The average household owes more than $7,100 on their credit cards.
-We collectively racked up around $60 billion in credit card debt during 2014 and are slated to accumulate at least that much again in 2015.
+- More Debt Potential: U.S. consumers owe more than $1 trillion in credit card debt.
 We obviously have an overspending issue, and that clearly illustrates the danger inherent with a credit limit increase.
 Used irresponsibly, the added spending power could wind up representing the rope needed to hang your finances.

 - Inability to Get Other Loans & Lines: The more credit you already have at your disposal, the less likely another financial institution be to extend you additional credit in the future.
 Your income and assets only enable you to support so much debt, after all, which means that a higher credit limit could make you less lendable moving forward.

 Credit card companies all do things a bit differently, but most base their credit limits on the same overall factors.